akankshadhar2/Company-10K-Analyzer/README.md

 # Company-10K-Analyzer

-This project is a financial data analysis dashboard built using Python, Streamlit, and related libraries to download, process, and visualize financial data from SEC 10k filings.
+The Company 10K Analyzer is a web application designed to analyze and visualize financial data extracted from SEC filings (Form 10-K) of publicly traded companies.
+This application allows users to explore key financial metrics, trends, and insights derived from historical financial reports.

 ## Tech Stack